 The College Board coordinates every year with the ACT® to make sure it’s never offered on the same day as the SAT, so that’s one conflict you won’t have to worry about.

-To perform your best on the SAT, you’ll need to set aside some time to practice.
+To do your best on the SAT, you’ll need to set aside some time to practice.
 The more prepared you are, the more confident you’ll feel as you approach your SAT date.
-Set aside study time during breaks throughout the summer and winter.

 Here are a few quick links to get you started with your SAT prep: